 The court costs must be deposited in a special account that must be used to offset the cost of the operation of the truancy court.
 Family Code § 65.107(d).
 For example, the account might be used to offset some or all of the costs of serving a summons by personal delivery.
-See page 9.
+See page 11.

-L. Orders to Parents and Other Persons
+I. Orders to Parents and Other Persons

 If a child is found to have engaged in truant conduct, the court may order the child's parent or other persons to do or refrain from doing a wide range of things designed to protect the child's welfare.
-A person subject to such an order is entitled to a hearing before the order is entered.